Juhyun-kim98/Juhyun-kim98/README.md

 - 👋 Hi, I’m @Juhyun-kim98
-- 👀 I’m interested in Deep learning and NLP
+- 👀 I’m interested in Deep learning and Computer Vison
-- 🌱 I’m currently learning BERT of NLP
+- 🌱 I’m currently learning 3D reconstruction based skin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...